-- A common first task when using geoChronR is to create an age ensemble, either because the user is developing a new record, or because the age ensemble data for the record they are interested in is unavailable.
-As described in section 2, workflows for four published age quantification software packaged are integrated into geoChronR.
-All four methods can be used simply in geoChronR with a LiPD file loaded into R that contains the chronological measurements, and the high-level functions runBacon, runBchron, runOxcal and runBam.
-These functions take LiPD objects as inputs, and return updated LiPD - 25 objects that include age-ensemble data generated by the respective software packages, with these data stored in the appropriate tables described in section 2.5.
+A common first task when using geoChronR is to create an age ensemble, either because the user is developing a new record or because the age ensemble data for the record they are interested in is unavailable.
+As described in Sect.
+2, workflows for four published age quantification software packaged are integrated into geoChronR.
+All four methods can be used simply in geoChronR with a LiPD file loaded into R that contains the chronological measurements, and the highlevel functions runBacon, runBchron, runOxcal, and runBam.
+These functions take LiPD objects as inputs and return updated LiPD objects that include age ensemble data generated by the respective software packages, with these data stored in the appropriate tables described in Sect.
+2.5.
 Typically, additional information (e.g., reservoir age correction) is needed to optimally run the algorithms.
 When these inputs are not specified, geoChronR will run in interactive mode, asking the user which variables and other input values they would like to use in their model.
-These input choices are printed to the screen while the program runs, or saved for later with the function getLastVarString.
-By specifying these inputs, age model creation can be scripted - and automated.
-In this use case, we'll use geoChronR and BChron (Parnell et al., 2008) to calculate an age ensemble for the Hulu Cave δ^{18} O speleothem record (Wang et al., 2001), and BAM (Comboul et al., 2014) to simulate age uncertainties for the GISP2 ice core δ^{18} O dataset (Alley, 2000).
-The plotChronEns function will plot an age-depth model and uncertainties derived from the age ensemble (figure 2).
+These input choices are printed to the screen while the program runs or saved for later with the function getLastVarString.
+By specifying these inputs, age-model creation can be scripted and automated.
+In this use case, we will use geoChronR and BChron (Parnell et al., 2008) to calculate an age ensemble for the Hulu Cave δ^{18} O speleothem record (Wang et al., 2001) and BAM (Comboul et al., 2014) to simulate age uncertainties for the Greenland Ice Sheet Project 2 (GISP2) ice core δ^{18} O dataset (Alley, 2000).
+The plotChronEns function will plot an age-depth model and uncertainties derived from the age ensemble (Fig. 2).

 Figure 2.
 Age-depth model generated by BChron for a speleothem from Hulu Cave.
-Relative age probability distributions shown in purple.
-Median age-depth in black, with 50 and 95 percentile highest-density probability ranges shown in dark and light gray, respectively.
-Five random age-depth ensemble members shown in red.
+Relative age probability distributions are shown in purple.
+Median age-depth relationship is in black, with 50th and 95th percentile highest-density probability ranges shown in dark and light gray, respectively.
+Five random age-depth ensemble members are shown in red.